sst/sst/www/docs/architecture.md

 npx sst deploy --stage prod
 ```

 Behind the scenes, SST uses the name of the app and stage to prefix the resources in the app.
 This ensures that if an app is deployed to two different stages in the same AWS account, the resource names will not clash.
-You can also prefix resource names in your stacks by calling the [`logicalPrefixedName`](constructs/App.md#logicalprefixedname) method in [`sst.App`](constructs/App.md).
+You can also prefix resource names in your stacks by calling the [`logicalPrefixedName`](constructs/App.md#logicalprefixedname) method in the [`App`](constructs/App.md) construct.

 ```js
 this.node.root.logicalPrefixedName("MyResource"); // "dev-my-sst-app-MyResource"